bradleytenuta/checkmate/doc/DatabaseStructure.md

 	- CourseworkId

 ----
 The email address is the user that submitted the coursework.
+Coursework items only take in zip files.
+They are stored in the coursework storage location.
 #
 - Coursework Item
 	- EmailAddress